 Follow the Money will be managed by a full-time project coordinator and overseen by a management team made up of decision makers from the partner organizations.
 As currently envisioned and funding permitting, each partner organization would be allocated sufficient funds to hire a full-time journalist; all told, eight reporters would be employed for the duration of this project.
 Yet to be determined is the question of whether these would be time limited one- or two-year fellowships, or standard employee hires.

 The eight journalists will be organized as a loosely structured “virtual newsroom.”
 From the outset, it will be made clear that while each reporter can and should pursue their own line of reporting and investigation, the expectation is that they (and their sponsoring organizations) will actively pursue opportunities for team-based reporting and extensive collaboration and information sharing, integrated from the outset into a larger communications and outreach strategy.
-The reporters will be wired together online via a simple project collaboration API (such as Basecamp or Google Docs) and use weekly conference calls to talk over story ideas and reporting issues.
+The reporters will be wired together online via a simple project collaboration API and use weekly conference calls to talk over story ideas and reporting issues.
 We anticipate bringing the reporters and other project participants together for in person meetings at least twice a year.

 Based on this project configuration, we estimate the annual operating budget for Follow the Money is about $2 million as shown below:

+I’LL LEAVE EDITORIAL FOR

+THINK WE NEED MORE FOR BOOKER AND MEDIA TRAINING.
+LIKE 75K EACH.
+WE MAY HIRE SOMEONE FULL-TIME??
+WANT TO HAVE POSSIBILITY FOR THAT.